Postgraduate Course – Business and Economics

 Part C. Application studies (24 points)

-Students complete three research pathway units (24 points):
+You must complete three research pathway units (24 points):

 - MGS5000 Introductory management research methods